-Historic stocking of Harvey River included Samson and Stirling Dam, but these are now closed as public drinking water supplies by the Department of Water.
-The centre of Harvey River has been historically stocked with rainbow trout and brown trout and it is proposed that this practice continue.
+Historic stocking of Harvey River included Samson and Stirling Dam, but these are now closed for recreational fishing by the Department of Water as they are public drinking water supplies.
+The centre of Harvey River has been historically stocked with rainbow trout and brown trout and it is proposed that this practice should continue.